-The purpose of this course is to provide an overview of the doctoral program and identify the skills required for students to become innovative leaders in the present-day education sector.
+The purpose of this course is to provide an overview of the doctoral program and identify the skills required for students to become innovative equity leaders in K-12 and higher education sectors.
 The key features of this course will highlight the unique differences of each concentration.
-Doctoral Capstone options will be discussed.
-The course will focus on writing style, grammar, and use of APA style and citations.
-Collaboration and individual assignments will ensure students have the scholarly writing, critical thinking, oral communication, and research skills essential for completion of their Capstone experience and development of high level of leadership skills.
-Credit, One Hour.
+Doctoral capstone options will be discussed.
+Doctoral level core set of values and skills such as academic integrity, ethical decisions, time management, reflecting on the professional norms and dispositions, comprehending complex scholarly texts, research articles, and APA Style will also be discussed.
+Collaboration and individual assignments will ensure students have the competencies of critical thinking, creative writing, oral communication skills, and research abilities essential for completion of their capstone experience and development of high level of leadership skills.
+The students will begin the process of personal transformation by questioning assumptions and conventional patterns of thinking.
+Credit, one hour